Frank H. Wu

+Frank H. Wu (吳華揚 (Wú Huáyáng)) is an American legal scholar who has served as the president of Queens College of the City University of New York since 2020.
+He was previously the William L. Prosser Distinguished Professor at the University of California College of the Law, San Francisco.
+Wu was also the first Asian American to serve in that position.
+In November 2015, he announced he would return to teaching.

-Early life
+Early life and education

-Wu was born in Cleveland, Ohio, on August 20, 1967.
+Wu was born in Cleveland, Ohio, on August 20, 1967, to a Taiwanese American family.
 Wu's parents were immigrants from Taiwan to the United States.
-Wu's father was an engineer at Ford Motor Company and his father lived in Detroit, Michigan.
+Wu's father was an engineer at Ford Motor Company who lived in Detroit, Michigan.

-In his book Yellow and other writings, Wu recounts how his childhood experience of being the only Asian American among his classmates and the schoolyard taunting he endured as a result of his race alerted him to racial inequalities at an early age.
-He further describes how his attempts to assimilate and reject what was "Asian" only seemed to reinforce his marked difference to his peers.

 When Wu was a teenager, a Chinese American man, Vincent Chin, was killed by two white autoworkers in Highland Park, Michigan.
 The multiple criminal and civil cases that ensued throughout the 1980s have been recognized as birthing the Asian American victims and Asian American movement, and were marked as the 34th Michigan Legal Milestone in 2009.
 It was the Vincent Chin case that inspired Wu to pursue an active role in civil rights advocacy and the law.

-Education

 Wu earned his bachelor's degree from Johns Hopkins University in 1988 and his J.D. degree from the University of Michigan Law School in 1991.
-He completed courses at Harvard University Graduate School of Education.
+He also completed courses at the Harvard University Graduate School of Education.